Frequently Asked Questions

 Yes it does!

 Users can stream their anime collection to any Shoko supported program.
 While the majority of the work is done for you, there are a few things you'll need to do in order to start streaming.
 First make sure ports 8111 and 8112 are forwarded to allow outside access to Shoko.
-If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings > Video Players.
+If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings And Video Players.

 No, Shoko does not provide a way for the user to download anime anymore.